Two Birds With One Stone: Beamforming Design for Target Sensing and Proactive Eavesdropping: Jointly Optimization of Proactive Eavesdropping and TS

-In this section, a normalized weighted optimization problem that reveals the performance tradeoff between proactive eavesdropping and target sensing is proposed.
-The design of a weighted optimization between the radar CRB and the eavesdropping rate presents the challenge that the two performance metrics have different units and potentially different magnitudes.
-Inspired by \cite{SuN2024TWC}, the CRB and the eavesdropping rate are normalized with their respective bound obtained in $\mathcal{P}_{1.1}$ and $\mathcal{P}_{2.1}$, respectively.
+{In this subsection, a normalized weighted optimization problem that simultaneously considers both PE and TS performance is proposed.} Design of the weighted optimization between the CRB and ER presents the challenge that both performance metrics have different units and potentially different magnitudes.
+Inspired by \cite{SuN2024TWC}, both $\mathcal{I}\left( {{\theta _D}} \right) $ and ${\left|{{\bm \Phi }}\left( {{\bm \zeta }} \right)\right|}$ are normalized with their respective bound obtained in $\mathcal{P}_{1.1}$ and $\mathcal{P}_{2.1}$, respectively.